Skip to main content Skip to main navigation

 Your Caller ID may say “National Grid” when a scammer is calling.
 If you are dealing with someone over the phone, please note that National Grid representatives will know your account number; never offer that information to a caller.

 Ask the caller to provide the last five digits of your National Grid account number.
 If the caller doesn’t know your account number and you have any doubt the caller is a National Grid representative, or if they have any questions about your account balance, hang up immediately.
 Call National Grid or local law enforcement officials.
+You can also report fraud and suspicious communications to the FTC.

 door image Door-to-Door Scams